Multi-employer negotiated contribution pension plans

 In addition, under the

-The SPP Act provides that a complete actuarial valuation is required at the end of each fiscal year.
+The Supplemental Pension Plans Act provides that a complete actuarial valuation is required at the end of each fiscal year.

 Submitting the actuarial valuation report to Retraite Québec